measurement-kit/measurement-kit/doc/api/dns.md

 The `Settings` passed to the query function can be the following:

-- *attempts*: how many attempts before erroring out (default is three)
+- *dns/attempts*: how many attempts before erroring out (default is three)

-- *nameserver*: address (and optionally port) of the name server (if you don't specify this, the default name server is used)
+- *dns/nameserver*: address (and optionally port) of the name server (if you don't specify this, the default name server is used)

-- *randomize_case*: whether to [randomize request case to make DNS poisoning more complex](https://lists.torproject.org/pipermail/tor-commits/2008-October/026025.html) (by default this is not done)
+- *dns/randomize_case*: whether to [randomize request case to make DNS poisoning more complex](https://lists.torproject.org/pipermail/tor-commits/2008-October/026025.html) (by default this is not done)

-- *timeout*: time after which we stop waiting for a response (by default this is five seconds)
+- *dns/timeout*: time after which we stop waiting for a response (by default this is five seconds)

 You pass the `query()` function the type of query, the name to resolve, a